Euclideon/udSDKSamples/README.md

-# Euclideon Vault SDK Samples
+# Euclideon udSDK Sample Projects

-This is the repository for Euclideon Vault SDK Sample Projects.
+This is the repository for Euclideon udSDK Sample Projects.

-The Euclideon Vault Development team will be monitoring and responding to issues as best we can.
+The Euclideon Development team will be monitoring and responding to issues as best we can.
 Please attempt to avoid filing duplicates of open or closed items when possible.

 _We are open-sourcing to increase transparency of our development efforts and to engage the incredibly skilled developers in the open-source and GIS communities._